gimlet-io/gimlet-documentation/src/pages/blog/dont-group-environment-variables.md

 description: "This is a preiodic reminder for application developers to not group environment variables. `APP_ENV=staging` easily becomes a blocker when you do application operation."
 ---

-We have a consulting background.
+At Gimlet.io, we have a consulting background.
 We join teams who want to adopt containers and Kubernetes, and we create the guardrails for developers who want to efficiently use these technologies.

 Nowadays it is called platform engineering, but when we started these projects - and made our off-the-shelf IDP, Gimlet - it was just called devops tooling work.